getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 The decimal branches of `NumberLit`, `MonadNumber`, and `BareNumber` do NOT need the guard — once `.` is consumed and a fractional digit run follows, the position is unambiguously inside a number.
-The structural split:
+The structural split for `NumberLit`:

 ```js
 export const NumberLit = production("Number",